yuelinn/list-of-resources/reading-list.md

 + FAO reports

 # Fundamentals of ML
++ "Deep Learning" by Ian Goodfellow, Yoshua Bengio, and Aaron Courville https://www.deeplearningbook.org/
 + "Probabilistic Machine Learning: An Introduction" by Kevin Patrick Murphy.
-Made free at https://probml.github.io/pml-book/book1.html
+Available at https://probml.github.io/pml-book/book1.html
++ "The Elements of Statistical Learning" by Hastie, Tibshirani and Friedman.
+Available at https://web.stanford.edu/%7Ehastie/ElemStatLearn/
++ "Forecasting: Principles and Practice" by Rob J Hyndman and George Athanasopoulos.
+Available at https://otexts.com/fpp2/